 When crossing one of the external border control points of the European Union (EU), you must make a declaration to customs upon entry or exit if you have at least €10,000, or the equivalent in other currencies.
 The sum can be in cash, cheques, money orders, traveller’s cheques or any other convertible assets.
 This does not apply if you are travelling within the EU or in transit to a non-EU country.
 For more information on the EU legislation and links to EU countries’ sites, visit the web page of the European Commission on cash controls.

-Avalanches present a risk.
+Avalanches present a risk year round.
 The weather in mountainous areas can be unpredictable.
 Always carefully follow the advice of local authorities.

 Heavy rains may occur in the spring and summer and may result in flooding.

 Geneva - Permanent Mission of Canada to the Office of the United Nations